rdkcentral/rdkservices/DTV/doc/DTVPlugin.md

 <a name="property.status"></a>
 ## *status <sup>property</sup>*

-Provides access to the returns information related to the play handle defined by the index.
+Provides access to the information related to the play handle defined by the index.

 > This property is **read-only**.